 Preparing for Your Tutoring Session

-For the 2021-2022 academic year, the UMass Writing Center is offering 45-minute tutoring sessions to all UMass students, faculty, and staff in person and via Zoom.
-Here are some tips and best practices for your online tutoring session.
+The UMass Writing Center offers 45-minute tutoring sessions to all UMass students, faculty, and staff in person and via Zoom.
+Here are some tips and best practices for your tutoring session.
 Please note that we will be operating as a paperless Writing Center.